Investing on an integrated and holistic basis across a range of private credit sectors should bring benefits for investors.

 The argument for a more integrated approach to investing across a range of related sectors is even stronger for private credit than it is for public credit.
-First, investing in private credit requires direct origination of new loans (rather than acquiring assets in the secondary market), and gaining exposure can be ‘lumpy,’ as the investor needs to work with the opportunity set that is prevailing at the time.
+First, investing in private credit requires direct origination of new loans (rather than acquiring assets in the secondary market), and gaining exposure can be ‘lumpy’ as the investor needs to work with the opportunity set that is prevailing at the time.
 An integrated approach to investing across multiple sectors allows the investor to focus flexibly on those areas that are providing the most attractive relative value and loan flow at the time, and to pivot elsewhere as the environment changes.

 The second reason pertains to tactical reallocations among sectors.
 In the public bond markets, a tactical reallocation among, for example, government bonds and corporate bonds could be easily executed thanks to relatively liquid secondary markets.
 However, as most areas of private credit have essentially no secondary market, shifts in tactical allocation entail thoughtful reinvestment of maturing assets as they are repaid in the sector that presents the best value, and this requires common oversight across the various sectors in a single portfolio.

 There are good reasons some investors might choose to maintain a degree of separation between different areas of private credit.
 These include more closely controlling the asset allocation among sectors, more tightly defining the permissible investment attributes in each sector (which may be particularly important for certain insurance mandates), and the potential to select specialist investment managers in each sector.
 However, the internal resourcing and governance requirements for such an approach are typically only available to the largest investors.
-Benefits that arise from a more disaggregated approach need to be weighed against the many advantages that accrue from investing on an integrated and holistic basis.
+Those benefits that arise from a more disaggregated approach need to be weighed up against the many advantages that accrue to investing on an integrated and holistic basis.